konczyk/percolation/README.md

 all its other methods should take constant time plus constant number of calls to `QuickUnion` methods

+## Enhancements
+- Prevent backwash after the system has percolated (don't mark as full sites connected to bottom only)

 ## Sample clients

 Build project: